 The team is not completely out of the woods (it would help if more people went to games), and it probably will never be given the market size of Indiana, but Pacers’ fans can likely rest assured that they won’t be in the Kings’ position for the foreseeable future.

-Topics: Pacers Financials
+Tags: Pacers Financials